wilsonliaows/docs/workbot/workbot-update-message.md

 Each message posted in Slack has a <kbd>Message ID</kbd>, displayed in the output of Workbot triggers & actions.

-  >For Workbot triggers, <kbd>Message ID</kbd> only exists when the trigger is invoked by a user interactions in a Workbot message (e.g. button / menu option clicks or dialog submissions).
-In such a case, the <kbd>Message ID</kbd> would correspond to the bot message containing the interactive component(s).
+  >When a user invokes a trigger by typing a command, the trigger output will not have a message ID (since there's no message to update yet).
+However, if the trigger is invoked from a bot command of a message (e.g. a submit button command, submit menu option command, or a dialog submission), the trigger output will contain the message ID of that message.

 Hence, the <kbd>Message ID</kbd> datapill can be obtained from the output of a **Post command** trigger or a **Post message**  / **Post command reply** action.